rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 We can make it do much more by installing a prompt like [Starship](https://starship.rs/).
 Starship transforms your prompt and makes it display relevant information based on the directory you're in.

-Some of the things it can show are:
+Some of the useful things it can show are:
-* **Git status.**
+* **Git status.** This shows the current branch, and information about the status of the repository like whether it has uncommitted changes or is behind the remote.
-* **Exit code status.**
+* **Exit code status.** Clear indicators and exit codes of the previous command.
-* **SDK info.**
+* **SDK info.** Starship can show the current version for Node.js, Java, Python, and many more if it detects corresponding project files.
+Especially useful when those projects have specific SDK requirements!
-* **Cloud and Docker contexts.**
+* **Cloud and Docker contexts.** Shows you all kind of information about the current contexts of cloud technology, like the current Kubernetes context.
-* **Much more...**
+* **Much more...** Honestly, there is so much more Starship can do.
+You can even show things like current ram usage, or battery percentage.
+Configuring it is a breeze, so experiment away.

+I have come to rely on this little piece of software quite a bit.
+It's very neat to have so much information always at your disposal in the terminal.
+Saves me typing a ton of commands!

+Great, we've now go a very potent terminal stack already, what more can we improve?
+Up next, is the multitasking experience.

 ## Multitasking with Multiplexing

-Kitty or tmux
-* Powerful way to multitask
+How often do you run multiple, or long-running commands in the terminal?
+I often run development servers, test tasks or software installations a lot.
+Wouldn't it be great if you could do all those things effectively?

+Multiplexers are amazing for these use cases. [_Terminal Multiplexing_](https://en.wikipedia.org/wiki/Terminal_multiplexer) is rendering multiple terminal sessions in a single window.
+Kitty offers this out of the box, but there are standalone options like [tmux](https://github.com/tmux/tmux) dedicated to this task.

+They generally offer support for rendering multiple tabs and windows within tabs.
+On top of this, they also allow you to personalize your layouts to just the way you like it.

+I use multiplexing to run commands that take a long time simultaneously without losing focus.
+Gone are the days where I open six terminal instances or tabs.
+Multiplexing allows me to group relevant processes in one view.

+Lastly, let's have a look at optimizing one of the most common tasks in the terminal: issuing commands.

 ## Keyboard Wizardry with Vim Keybindings

-* Better way to edit commands
+Don't you hate it when you have a command in your terminal, but you need to change just a few parts of it.
+This tedious work usually involves pressing the arrow keys until you reach the part of a command you wish to change.
+Not necessary!

+If you are familiar with the keybindings of [Vim]() this might be interesting for you.
+With a little tweaking, you can set up Vim keybindings for your shell.
+In Fish, all that's required is to add `fish_vi_key_bindings` to your config file (usually in `~/.config/fish/config.fish`.

+What this allows you to do is to enter _Normal_ mode to navigate text in commands just like you're used to in regular Vim.
+It also makes navigating command history more ergonomic, as you can use the `j` and `k` key in `normal mode` to select previous or next commands.
+Never leave the [home row](https://en.wikipedia.org/wiki/Touch_typing#Home_row) on your keyboard again!

 ## Putting it all together

+Any of these tweaks can help your terminal workflow improve, but they work even better in tandem.

+Starship's prompt is beautifully rendered, with colorful emoji in Kitty.
+Fish is blazing fast, as is Kitty.
+Multiplexing requires zero setup in Kitty, and is extremely smooth.
+Lastly both Vim and Kitty's keybindings are ergonomic and effective.

 ## Conclusion

 The terminal is one of the most commonly used tools for a developer.
 In this post I showed you how to make that tool even more effective with a few minor tweaks.

-By using a better emulator you can elevate your terminal experience, and a better shell allows you to run commands more effectively.
-An upgraded prompt shows you useful information at a glance, whilst multiplexing can make your multitasking workflow smoother.
-Lastly, setting up proper keybindings simplifies the manipulation of commands.
+By using a better **emulator** you can elevate your terminal experience, and a better **shell** allows you to run commands more effectively.
+An upgraded **prompt** shows you useful information at a glance, whilst **multiplexing** can make your multitasking workflow smoother.
+Lastly, setting up proper **keybindings** simplifies the manipulation of commands.

 Invest a little bit of time into your terminal setup, it will pay dividends!